Unionization: Bureaucratization

 Members are more likely to unionize when they collectively have problems with their workplace, however this leaves out workers who do not have much of a high standing in the environment.

 Different workers may have different goals, which may include either promotions or a higher pay.
 Unions attracted disadvantaged workers to enable collective bargaining power between them with employers to negotiate better wages, benefits, and employment terms.

 There have been some studies suggesting workers join unions due to social pressures, however there have also been studies that suggest the opposite.
 As such, the likelihood of social pressures effecting workers joining a union likely varies from environment to environment.

 Opposition

+Union activists protest Scott Walker's anti-union legislation in Wisconsin in 2011.

 Company management usually disapprove of unions due to collective action by workers cutting into a company's profit shares.
 Although, in the United States, it is illegal for an employer to interfere with workers' right to unionize, workers may sometimes feel agitated about joining a union if disapproval is expected from employers, as there may be an underlying belief that an employee's social standing with an employer may be tarnished.

 Employers who take part in actively combating the process of unionization or the efforts of the union are engaging in union busting.